structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 The `<select>` element contains one `<option>` per employee.
 The repeater iterates over all employees and renders an option for each one.
 When the user selects a manager and submits the form, Structr receives the UUID of the selected employee and sets the `manager` relationship on the project.
 If a manager was previously set, the old relationship is removed and replaced with the new one.

-The Selected Values field on the `<option>` element is set to `current.manager`.
+The Selected Values Expression field on the `<option>` element is set to `current.manager`.
 Structr compares each employee's UUID against the current manager and sets the `selected` attribute on the matching option, so the current manager is pre-selected when the form loads.

 #### One-to-One (Client)

 From a form perspective, one-to-one works the same as many-to-one.
 The user selects a single client from a dropdown, and Structr sets the relationship.
-The Selected Values field is set to `current.client`.
+The Selected Values Expression field is set to `current.client`.
 The difference is in the data model constraint: since the relationship is one-to-one, assigning a client to this project automatically removes that client from any other project it was previously assigned to.
 This enforcement happens on the server side and requires no special handling in the form.

 #### Many-to-Many (Tags)

 Each tag is rendered as an `<option>` inside a `<select multiple>` element by a repeater.
 When the form is submitted, the browser collects the values of all selected options, and Structr receives them as an array of UUIDs.
 Structr then sets the `tags` relationship to exactly these objects, adding new relationships and removing any that are no longer in the array.

-The Selected Values field on the `<option>` element is set to `current.tags`.
+The Selected Values Expression field on the `<option>` element is set to `current.tags`.
 Structr checks whether each tag is contained in the project's current tags collection and marks the matching options as selected.

 #### One-to-Many (Tasks)

 The `<select multiple>` element lists all available tasks.
-The repeater iterates over all tasks, and the Selected Values field on the `<option>` element is set to `current.tasks`.
+The repeater iterates over all tasks, and the Selected Values Expression field on the `<option>` element is set to `current.tasks`.
 Structr checks whether each task is in the project's current tasks collection and marks the matching options as selected.
 When the form is submitted, Structr receives the array of selected task UUIDs and updates the `tasks` relationship.
 Since each task can only belong to one project, assigning a task to this project automatically removes it from its previous project.

-### Alternative: Adding Related Objects Inline

-The form above assigns existing objects via their UUIDs.
-For one-to-many relationships, a common alternative is to create new related objects directly from the parent form's page.
-Instead of a multi-select, you place a repeater that lists the current tasks and a separate "Add Task" form below it.
-This second form uses the "Create new object" action and passes the project's UUID as the value of the `project` property, establishing the relationship on creation.
-After creating the task, a partial reload of the task list shows the new entry.

-This pattern is useful when related objects do not exist yet and need to be created in the context of the parent object.
-It works well for one-to-many relationships where the "many" side is owned by the "one" side.
+For one-to-many relationships, the inline creation pattern described earlier in the "Creating Related Objects Inline" section is often a simpler alternative to the multi-select approach shown here.